ruslan2020202/ToDO_FULLSTACK_WEBAPP_FLASK-REACT/README.md

 3. Launch the application using Docker Compose:

 ```
-docker compose up -d --build
+docker compose up --build
 ```

-4. Open your browser and go to http://localhost:5000 to start using the ToDo application.

-5. To stop the docker compose application
+4. After build, stop the containers and start again
 ```
 docker compose down
+docker compose up -d
 ```
+5. Open your browser and go to http://localhost:5000 to start using the ToDo application.

 ## Usage

-Auto documentation interface
+Documentation interface
 ```
 http://localhost:5000/swagger
 ```